 About William Butler Yeats

 William Butler Yeats, more commonly known as, W.B.
 Yeats, was born in Dublin, Ireland in 1865.
 He was educated in London and was an instrumental figure in the defining years of the 19th century.
 Yeats wrote both poetry and plays, his early plays were focused mainly on interpreting Irish legends and his own personal spiritual beliefs.
 Later in his life, after 1910, his work took a turn, becoming more experimental and poetical.
-He became to create work that presented his anti-Nationalist views, and he was appointed to the Irish Senate in 1922.
+He started to create work that presented his anti-Nationalist views in the early part of his career, and he was appointed to the Irish Senate in 1922.
 He would win the Nobel Prize for Literature in 1923.
 During the last 16 years of his life, from 1923-1939, Yeats published a number of volumes of poetry, containing what is now considered his best work.